uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 <!-- markdownlint-disable MD046 -->
 !!! danger

     Data on the cluster are replicated for recovery in case of system failures; however, **data are not recoverable if deleted by the researcher**.
 Be very careful with commands such as `rm -r` and other tools that delete files making sure you are deleting only the files and folders you mean to.
+Backing up data onto external platforms is the sole responsiblity of the researcher.
 Make backups of raw data and analysis scripts such as [Box](https://www.box.com) and [Github](https://www.github.com) or [Gitlab](https://gitlab.rc.uab.edu).
 <!-- markdownlint-enable MD046 -->

 ### Etiquette